ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 He had a long prayer list containing soldiers’ names–which he prayed through daily.

-In 1917, the EEF made preparations toward taking Jerusalem–thus opening the door for the end of WWI in the Middle East.
+In 1917, the EEF made preparations to take Jerusalem.
+This opened the door for the end of WWI in the Middle East.

 Fearing casualties, the EEF asked the YMCA to provide a chaplain for every unit.

-William Jessup organized his men to go, including Oswald.
+William Jessup organized his men, including Oswald, to go.
 He would be at the front lines with American Dr. Gilbert Deaver.

 Oswald Chambers died on November 15, 1917.